allenc125789/TurtleNAS/README.md

 :desktop_computer:. . .:turtle:. . .:desktop_computer:

 An Open-Source NAS system based on Debian.
-Offers a web-GUI file browser and an easily configurable system for accessing local clients to backup and restore files/folders.
+Offers a web-GUI, which includes a file browser and an easily configurable system for accessing local clients to backup and restore files/folders.

 > **Features**
 >   + [Authentication.](https://github.com/allenc125789/TurtleNAS/blob/main/docs/features/authentication.md)